Blogging can be a bit of a headache, can’t it?

 The easiest way to do this is to have a range of ways in which you provide content that helps them to discover more about you, your work and the products that you have available for sale.

-The role that your blog posts play are as content that is available at all times, on your website, that can answer questions and let people learn more about your work.
+Your blog posts are content that is available at all times, on your website, that can answer questions and let people learn more about your work.

 In contrast, your email marketing goes directly into inboxes and demands more attention than a blog post which is just passively sitting on your website.
 But equally, once your newsletter has been sent that’s it.
 Anyone new doesn’t get that information.